Let’s talk about chewing gum sneakers

 Sneakers made with chewing gum!

 Traditionally the sole of a sneaker has always been made from rubber and in that way nothing has changed.
 It’s simply the source of the rubber that has.
-In the Netherlands alone, 1.5 million kilograms of chewing gum makes its way onto their pavements and their streets each year.
-That’s one country out of a total of 195, do the math.
+1.5 million kilograms of chewing gum make their way onto their pavements each year.
+This is only one country out of a total of 195, do the math.
 Chewing gum’s relationship with mankind goes back to the Neolithic period, Aztecs, Mayans, Ancient Greeks and American Indians when things like chicle, blubber, betel nuts, coca leaves and sugar pine and spruce sap were chewed.
 Put another way, man has had a relationship with chewing for a very long time.
 The point I’m trying to make is that as a species we like chewing things, but like everything that we’ve industrialised and commercialised, it’s come with a price.
 And so, in today’s climate of pollution, it only makes sense that we should fight fire with fire.
 The amalgamated efforts of three organisations, namely Explicit Wear, Gumdrop and Iamsterdam have resulted in Gumshoe.
 This is the brand and it’ sole is made through a process of recycled chewing gum.
 The process itself is called Gum-Tec and it involves the extraction of the synthetic rubber component of the chewing gum.
 But it’s not just an extraction process, it’s a breaking down of properties to create a new type of rubber.
 The Gum-Tec granules, which are the end products are then moulded into the sole of the shoe.
 Apparently these soles still have a bit of a gum-like odour but none of the stickiness.
 Shoes generally aren’t associated with pleasant odours, so I find it quite ironic that there are now shoes that actually smell good.
 It’s a good thing, it’s all a good thing.
 Sources: